Cochetooo/Xahla/README.md

 Xahla is a framework that greatly ease the development of video games in Java by having its own automated workspace.
 With our product, you'll be able to design:

-→ OpenGL based projects in Java with an Entity-Component System (soon Vulkan and DirectX will be supported)
+→ OpenGL based projects in Java with an Entity-Component System (Vulkan support is to be coming)

 → Software based for GUI projects in Java and XML with a Model View View-model Architecture